AN ENVIRONMENTALLY FRIENDLY AND SOCIALLY RESPONSIBLE ST. LUCIA RESORT

-- Water: We provide free purified water made on property through reverse osmosis and UV filtering to all guests to reduce the need for plastic water bottles.
-Water stations can be found all around the resort as well as on the beach.
+- Water: We provide free purified water from the property well to all guests to reduce the need for plastic water bottles.

 - Spa Products: Our Kai Koko Spa features an organic product line using local St. Lucia ingredients with 80% of the products being coconut based.

 Should you wish to help us protect our environment, here are a few suggestions for your stay:

 - Use reusable bags if you go shopping rather than using plastic bags.
 Ti Kaye Reusable bags are available at our gift shop.

 - Allow us to refill your reusable water bottle with our purified water rather than purchasing plastic water bottles.
 Branded water bottles are also available for purchase at our gift shop.

 - Switch off your lights, fans and AC when not needed.

 - When you leave the property skip the straw in your tropical drink in other restaurants to avoid using unnecessary plastic.

 - Avoid touching or damaging the coral when swimming in the ocean, we also recommend using coral-friendly sunscreen.